Tropes associated with the Organization

 - Armor Is Useless: Averted.
 Raki actually puts his armor, his gauntlets specifically, to good use when deflecting an attack from a yoma when he is reintroduced after the time skip.

 - Badass Boast: He does this a lot after the time skip.
 Trust us when we say that he has every right to now.

 - Badass Normal: Post-time skip.
-He has no youki to release to enhance his speed or strength, and thus can't pull off any of the Ki Attack-like moves of the Claymore elite, but he appears to be a match for the weakest Claymores, while possessing only the regular skills and abilities a human could conceivably gain.
+He has no youki to release to enhance his speed or strength, and thus can't pull off any of the Ki Manipulation-like moves of the Claymore elite, but he appears to be a match for the weakest Claymores, while possessing only the regular skills and abilities a human could conceivably gain.
 Later, he holds off the next two (incomplete) #1 and #2 twin duo - although they were holding back - and received complements from Chronos, the fourth-strongest male Awakened Being.
-This has caused quite a bit of Wild Mass Guessing in regards to his status as "Normal", although Priscilla still kicks his ass, that was exactly what he expected her to do, much to Priscilla's dismay.
+This has caused quite a bit of Wild Mass Guessing in regards to his status as "Normal", and although Priscilla still kicks his ass, that was exactly what he expected her to do, much to Priscilla's dismay.

 - Badass and Child Duo: The Child to Clare's Badass, though he's grown into quite the badass himself recently.

 - Big Brother Mentor: Of sorts, to the trainee Claymores.

 - Bodyguard Crush: On Clare, serving as a Rescue Romance after she saved him from a Yoma that had taken over his brother.

 - Charles Atlas Superpower: He can hold back even Awakened yoma without any of the Claymore's improvments due solely to his training with Isley.
 He's also so strong that he can use a claymore with one hand, something Clare couldn't do in her first year as a trainee.

 - The Chick: He serves as Clare's defroster.
 Then, he takes a level in Badass.